Cysu/dgd_person_reid/README.md

     git clone --recursive https://github.com/Cysu/dgd_person_reid.git

 Apart from the official installation [prerequisites](http://caffe.berkeleyvision.org/installation.html), we have several other dependencies: cudnn-v4, openmpi, and 1.55 <= boost < 1.60.
-You may install them manually or by a package manager (apt-get, pacman, yum, etc.).
+You may install them manually or by a package manager (a tip for installing boost 1.55 on Ubuntu 14.04: `sudo apt-get autoremove libboost1.54*` then `sudo apt-get install libboost1.55-all-dev`).

 Then configure the `Makefile.config` and compile the caffe.
 To use multi-GPU for training, please uncomment the MPI parallel block in the `Makefile.config` and set the `MPI_INCLUDE` and `MPI_LIB` properly.
 Please find more details of using the caffe [here](https://github.com/Cysu/caffe/tree/domain-guided-dropout).